suchimitha/just-the-docs/docs/response.md

 ### ResponseObject - Class
-When we call “BreadwinnerAPI.call” method, User would get the response in the form of ResponseObject wrapper.
+When we call “BreadwinnerAPI.call()” method, User would get the response in the form of ResponseObject wrapper.
 It consists of following variables.<br/>

-### status:
+### Status:
 It’s a string, which represents the Response Code/status code of the request. <br/>
 Ex: ‘200’ - for success Response.